(Visited 5,692 times, 1 visits today)

-McClurg Court is a 45-story, 1,075-unit full-amenity apartment two-tower complex at 333 E Ontario St in Streeterville.
-The complex was completed in 1971.
+McClurg Court was the first new apartment complex built in Streeterville in decades when it was completed in 1971 and it remains the largest.
 It originally included a 1,000+ seat movie theater that once drew crowds but has since closed.
-The space is slated for redevelopment (pdf) as restaurants and retail shops.
+The space has been redeveloped as a Bockwinkel’s grocery.

-The apartments have been updated with new baths and kitchens with stainless steel appliances, new cabinets, granite countertops and stone tile floors.
+Many of the apartments have been updated with new baths and kitchens with stainless steel appliances, new cabinets, granite countertops and stone tile floors.

-Closet space in most of the floor plans compares favorably with many of the newer apartment buildings.
-None of the units have balconies or in-unit washer / dryers.
-Ceiling heights, lower than today’s new buildings, are typical of the era in which McClurg Court was built.
+Closet space in most of the floor plans compares very favorably with many of the newer apartment buildings.
+The units do not have balconies or in-unit washer / dryers.
+Ceiling heights, lower than today’s new buildings, are typical of the era in which Arrive Streeterville was built.

 Furnished short-term rentals in the building are available through Churchill Corporate Housing.